ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 ## P

-**Parameter:** A top-level user parameter, describing some value relative to the incoming beam.
+**Parameter:** A top-level user parameter, describing some value relative to the incoming beam for the related component. (aka.
-(aka.
 Beamline Parameter)

+**PV Wrapper:** A thin wrapper around a motor or slit axis which monitors and caches a specific subset of fields that we care about.
+This layer provides a couple of performance benefits: a) because the values are cached we do not need to wait for channel access whenever we need to read one, and b) we can bundle and trigger updates periodically so we don't have to process every monitor event.
+These can take quite a while to process as they may trigger updates of the whole beamline model and so may overwhelm the reflectometry server in great volumes.

 ## R